th1ibi/Facial_Expression_Recognition/README.md

 <div align="center">
     <a><img width="600" src="images/FER-2013.jpeg" alt="soft"></a>
 </div>
-This code implements a facial expression recognition model using the Keras framework with TensorFlow.
-Here's a detailed explanation of each step in the code:
+This code [ facial-expression-recognition ( build and save model ).ipynb ] implements a facial expression recognition model using the FER-2013 dataset.

 ### Importing Libraries
 ```python